St Matthew Passion

 Meine Seele ist betrübt bis an den Tod,

-bleibet hie und wachet mit mir.
+bleibet hier und wachet mit mir.

-O Schmerz!
+O Schmerz,

-Hier zittert das gequälte Herz;
+hier zittert das gequälte Herz;

-Wie sinkt es hin, wie bleicht sein Angesicht!
+wie bleicht sein Angesicht!

 Was ist die Ursach aller solcher Plagen?